 We care for our people, clients and communities and support them to thrive.
-Making a commitment to play our part in eradicating Modern Slavery is the critical first step in our Modern Slavery program.
+Making a commitment to actively work towards eradicating modern slavery is the critical first step in our modern slavery program.
 This commitment is not a one-time exercise.
 It needs to be continually revisited and renewed.
-Our 1200+ people working in offices in Sydney, Brisbane, Cairns, Perth, Adelaide and Melbourne are at the centre of this commitment.
+Our 1500+ people working in offices in Sydney, Brisbane, Cairns, Perth, Adelaide and Melbourne are at the centre of this commitment.

-We know there is no easy solution or one course of action that will easily safeguard against modern slavery.
-It is an ongoing and systemic issue which will require our organisation to continually test and review our systems and relationships.
+We know there is no easy solution or one course of action that will safeguard against modern slavery.
+It is an ongoing and systemic issue which requires us to continually test and review our systems and relationships.

-This Statement outlines the actions we are taking to prevent, mitigate and remedy instances of modern slavery, as well as our forward commitments to understand and address modern slavery risks in our operations and supply chains.
+This Statement outlines the actions we are taking to prevent, mitigate and remedy instances of modern slavery.
+It also describes our future commitment to understand and address modern slavery risks in our operations and supply chains.